Written by

 Vinyl fencing (also often referred to as PVC fencing) is made from polyvinyl chloride giving it traits and qualities like insect and rot resistance that natural alternatives do not.
 These low-maintenance attributes make it very appealing to some though others dislike the environmental impact these products can have.

-Glass fencing is a subtle and sleek choice for those that want a fencing solution that doesn’t obstruct the view.
+Glass fencing is a subtle and sleek choice for those who want a fencing solution that doesn’t obstruct the view.
 In homes in New Zealand, they are often used for decking and are also very popular as pool fencing.
 On the flip side to this, they don’t provide any privacy for an outdoor space and are probably not the right choice for those on a tight budget.

 Related article: Things to know about glass pool fencing in New Zealand

 Wrought iron fencing has a rich history having been used all around the world for centuries.
-For this reason, they have a timeless and classical appeal with practical strengths like robustness and durability too.
+For this reason, they have a timeless and classical appeal with practical strengths like robustness and durability.
 As you may already know, they are incredibly heavy, can be pricey and might not suit everyone’s tastes.

 Concrete fences or concrete block walls are sturdy, permanent solutions to consider around your property line.
 They are great for privacy and security with no gaps or panelling to see through but they are a labour-intensive option to install and don’t offer much variety in terms of styling and aesthetics.